Image via Pinterest–original source unknown.

-While it’s great to know where you stand and it can be tempting to only consume content that mostly aligns with your views, it’s important to understand different perspectives in a world that has become so incredibly polarized.
+While it’s great to know where you stand, it can be tempting to only consume content that mostly aligns with your views.
+Moreover, it’s important to understand different perspectives in a world that has become so incredibly polarized.

 If you’re already consuming specific political content, consider broadening your horizons to learn what other media is saying.
 It’s important to hear what other citizens are absorbing and to understand where other sides are coming from.